 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the City of Maitland, Florida's basic financial statements.
-The accompanying combining nonmajor fund financial statements, budgetary schedules, and schedule of expenditures of federal awards and State financial assistance, as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and Chapter 10.550 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The accompanying combining nonmajor fund financial statements, budgetary schedules, and schedule of expenditures of state financial assistance, as required by Chapter 10.550, Rules of the Florida Auditor General, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the combining nonmajor fund financial statements, budgetary schedules, and the schedule of expenditures of federal awards and State of financial assistance are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, the combining nonmajor fund financial statements, budgetary schedules, and the schedule of expenditures state financial assistance are fairly stated, in all material respects, in relation to the basic financial statements as a whole.